June 4, 2018

 - Make sleep a priority.
 More than a third of Americans get less than the recommended amount of sleep.
 Poor sleep habits may put you at higher risk for early signs of heart disease when compared to those who get adequate, good quality sleep.
 To get the most out of our sleep, both quantity and quality are important.
 Aim for a good seven to nine hours of shut-eye a night to allow your body to begin to repair cell damage, prime the immune system and consolidate memory.
 Sleep-deprived men report worsening libido and increased appetite, leading to unnecessary weight gain.

-This year Cook County Health and Hospitals System is partnering with The Little Village Community Council in hosting a Health and Wellness Fair on Saturday, June 16 at New Life Community Church.
+This year Cook County Health is partnering with The Little Village Community Council in hosting a Health and Wellness Fair on Saturday, June 16 at New Life Community Church.
 The event will offer complimentary screenings, lunch and giveaways.
 For more information call 312-286-3405.